shesek/spark-wallet/README.md

 To specify your own login credentials, set `--login [user]:[pass]` or the `LOGIN` environment variable.

 To access the wallet, open `http://localhost:9737/` in your browser and login with the username/password.

+You may also start Spark with `--pairing-url`, which will print a URL with an embedded access token, which you can open in your browser to login into the wallet without using the username/password.
+`--pairing-qr` provides the same URL as a QR (useful for mobile pairing).

 See `$ spark-wallet --help` for the full list of command-line options (also available under [*CLI options*](#cli-options)).